giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 ```
 tensorboard --logdir ./gradient_tape
 ```
-* At the end of training you could use 'RLcontroller.py' agent with cart_pol.slx system.
+* At the end of training you could use set Training == False in config file to use agent_node as controller

-## In progress...
-* Developing of RLcontroller.py agent